coleenquadros/configuration/docs/app-sre/sop/prometheus-PrometheusTSDBCompactionsFailing.md

 ## Steps

 - Check Prometheus logs, troubleshoot forward from the error seen in logs
-- Worst case: Stop Prometheus and deleting the WAL if the head chunk can't be compacted
+- Worst case: Deleting the WAL `rm -rf wal/` and restart Prometheus Pod or Systemd Service if the head chunk can't be compacted

 ## Escalations